lolow/emission_allocator/README.md

 # Space-Time Emission Allocation of annual sectoral emissions for Austal2000

-This script is generating time series of emission strength (g/s-1) for austal2000 (http://www.austal2000.de)
+This script is generating time series of emission strength (g/s-1) for austal2000 (http://www.austal2000.de), an atmospheric dispersion model for simulating the dispersion of air pollutants in the ambient atmosphere.
+Annual/episode (several days) emissions are
 *   distributed in space according to sectoral distribution maps,
 *   distributed in time according to sectoral time profile.

-The script collects the sectoral distribution maps and create a raster source map which is the union of these maps.
+The script collects the sectoral distribution maps and create a source map which covers all of them.
-Every grid cell of the source map will be defined as an equivalent emission source area in austal.txt.
+Every grid cell of the source map will be defined as emission source areas in *austal.txt*.
+Emissions sources and their strenght are generated in the file *series.dmna*.
-Extra source can be also defined manually, see the section above for details.
+Extra sources can be also defined manually, see the section above for details.

+From an existing working directory of AUSTAL2000, the files *austal.txt* and *series.dmna* can be used as template, simply rename them as *austal.txt.src* and *series.dmna.src*.
+The definition files (time profile, maps, emissions) should be located in a separate directory.

+This script is used by the Luxembourg Energy Air Quality LEAQ model (http://crteweb.tudor.lu/leaq).

 ## Requirements

-*   Ruby environment (works with ruby 1.8.7, ruby 1.9.2, jruby 1.5.6)
+*   Ruby environment (ruby 1.9.2 or higher)
 *   Austal2000 input files to be completed
 *   austal2000.txt source containing at list the following parameters
     *    gh : filename of the DEM (austal calculation domain)